seraph-yang/nasdaq-web-scraper/README.md

 # nasdaq web scraper
-scrapes data from yahoo finance and predicts stock price using different machine learning algorithms built with python and streamlit
+scrapes data from yahoo finance and predicts stock price using a lstm built with python and streamlit

 ### clone repo